bens4lsu/theskinny-publish/Content/blog2/office-place-strippers.md

 tags: the-office
 id: 275
 ---
 Many years ago, I was fairly certain that Scott Adams had a secret camera in our offices, and used it to grab the easy pickings for Dilbert strips.
-Now, I've gotten to be fairly certain that he loaned the tapes to the group of people who write episodes of <i>The Office</i> for NBC.
+Now, I've gotten to be fairly certain that he loaned the tapes to the group of people who write episodes of *The Office* for NBC.

 I can recollect a lot of episodes that were plucked right from APPRO in the past few years: the annual review, having to do layoffs, outing the gay employee, and -- most like our own office -- having "funny awards" presentations.